 Container Details > Container Overview > View Capabilities

 This function is used to synchronize the container configuration in the Administration Console with the complementing Container configuration in the Management Console.
-Updating container metadata may be required in scenarios where "Features" have been added to a container via the Administration Console, the container port has changed, etc.
+Updating container metadata is required in certain scenario, such as if features have been added to a container via the Administration Console or the container port has changed.